Intelligence leaders are set to brief Congress on Trump's Iran strikes

 “President Trump deserves all the credit,” said House Speaker Mike Johnson, R-La., after Trump said there would be a ceasefire between Israel and Iran.
 “This is what peace through strength looks like.”

-Sen. Bernie Moreno, R-Ohio, suggested in a post on X that Trump should be nominated for the Nobel Peace Prize.
-Sen. Katie Britt, R-Ala., posted: “Historic!
-The President of Peace!”
+Later, though, Trump told reporters at the White House before departing for the NATO summit at The Hague that, in his view, Iran and Israel had violated the nascent agreement he had announced earlier.

+“They violated it, but Israel violated it, too,” Trump said. ”I’m not happy with Israel.”

-Democrats said they would be looking for more information about the ceasefire that Trump claimed on social media.
-Israel and Iran did not immediately acknowledge any ceasefire.
+Democrats said they would be looking for more information about the ceasefire that Trump had claimed earlier on social media.

 After Iran’s retaliation on the U.S. base in Qatar on Monday, Senate Democratic Leader Chuck Schumer said he wanted an additional classified briefing “laying out the full threat picture, the intelligence behind Iran’s retaliation, and the details, scope, and timeline of any U.S. response.”